ProofGeneral/PG/README.md

 **Remark:** If you have Emacs 26.1 (which is precisely [the packaged version in Debian 10](https://packages.debian.org/emacs)), you may get the error message `Failed to download 'melpa' archive` during the package refresh step.
-This is a know bug ([debbug #34341](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=34341)) which has been fixed in Emacs 26.3 and 27.1, while a simple workaround consists in uncommenting the line
+This is a known bug ([debbug #34341](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=34341)) which has been fixed in Emacs 26.3 and 27.1, while a simple workaround consists in uncommenting the line